hivesolutions/colony-print/doc/binie.md

 #### Image Data

-Follows immediately after the image element header.
+Follows immediately after the image element header that contains the binary contents of the image itself.

 ### Text Alignment